AnthonyLloyd/CsCheck/README.md

 - Concurrency testing and random shrinking work well together.

 See the [comparison](Comparison.md) with other random testing libraries.
-The low ceremony generators make CsCheck a good choice for C#, but the superior automatic shrinking and performance will make it a good choice for other languages too.
+The low ceremony generators make CsCheck a good choice for C#, but the superior automatic shrinking and performance will make it a good choice for all languages.

 CsCheck also has functionality to make multiple types of testing simple and fast: